sylvainpolletvillard/pwa-workshop/3-precaching/README.md

 Finally, another interesting method of the cache is `match`: it checks in all `Cache` objects managed by the `CacheStorage` if a request is identical to that passed in parameter.
 If so, it returns a Promise resolved with the cached response.

-## Adding static files to the cache
+## Precaching critical static files

 We will cache the essential static files of the application as soon as possible.
 The best timing to do this is when the `install` event is triggered, because it is only called once at Service Worker installation.
 This is called _precaching_.